Motorcycle Accident Stats

 Most Motorcycle Accidents Involve A Car

 Most motorcycle accidents involve a passenger vehicle.
 Nearly 75% of all motorcycle accidents involve another motorized vehicle, most often a car, and nearly 66% of those accidents are attributable to the motorized vehicle (car) violating the motorcycle rider’s right of way.
-Many of these accidents that result from the car driver’s error is the result of not seeing the motorcyclist in traffic.
+Many of these accidents that result from the car driver’s error are the result of not seeing the motorcyclist in traffic.
 Furthermore, many of these motorcycle accidents occur in intersections.
 Contributing factors to the car driver’s failure to see the motorcycle include glare or obstructed view.

 Motorcyclists Can Take Preventative Measures

-If you do not take certain preventative measures your recovery in a subsequent personal injury suit may be reduced.
-For instance, if you do not wear a helmet and sustain head injury in the accident, the other side will argue that you were also negligent in not wearing a helmet.
+If you do not take certain preventative measures your recovery in a subsequent car accident lawsuit may be reduced.
+For instance, if you do not wear a helmet and sustain a head injury in the accident, the other side will argue that you were also negligent in not wearing a helmet.
 According to one study, roughly 60% of motorcycle accidents in traffic involved riders not wearing helmets.
 Furthermore, nearly 75% of motorcycle accidents involve riders not wearing eye protection.
 The failure to wear eye protection (such as an eye shield on a helmet) inhibits the rider’s ability to detect hazards.
 In addition, motorcycle helmet use is lowest among young people on hot days during short trips, despite the fact that most motorcycle accidents occur during short trips.
 In light of this information, motorcycle riders can decrease their risk by wearing eye protection and helmets while operating a motorcycle.
 If a motorcycle accident involving a passenger car nevertheless occurs, at least you will not have been also negligent in not wearing a helmet or eye protection.